amandaguglieri/hackinglife/docs/nmap.md

 nmap -sS $IP --top-ports 10000
 ```

+Worthwhile for understanding how packages are sent and received is the --packet-trace option.
+Also --reason displays the reason for specific result.

 ## Cheat Sheet

 By default, Nmap will conduct a TCP scan unless specifically requested to perform a UDP scan.

 ```bash
 nmap 10.0.2.1